 Trunks are packed but not yet zipped. 🙂 We’ve laid out our safari clothes, removed all but the essential and STILL have too much to fit into a small duffel.
 The issue is that we’re heading to safari camps as well as the cosmopolitan city of Cape Town in South Africa.
 The nights will be cool and the days hot.
 We need comforts items for overseas flights and may need ponchos for Victoria Falls.
 How do we narrow our packing for an African safari adventure?
 What are the must bring items for an African safari?
+And what will we choose for our luggage for safari?

-Packing for Safari – luggage restrictions
+Luggage for Safari – suggestions and restrictions

 An African safari involves a lot of hopping around – whether you’re camping on your own, traveling in a group, or bouncing between game camps in a small bush plane.
 The travel will be dusty, bouncy, and luggage room limited.
 You will be advised to pack in a soft sided bag with no wheels.
 You will likely be given a weight restriction which will include your personal items, photo equipment, and gear.
 On our 2014 trip this was 20 kg or about 40 pounds.
 Update: In 2019 combined weight for light aircraft is 15 kg or 33 lbs.